5gbeyond/link/content/_index.md

       # Need a custom icon?
       # Add an SVG image to the `assets/media/icons/` folder and reference it in the `icon` field below
       buttons:
-        - text: Read my latest paper on LLMs
+        - text: Read my latest paper on LLM s
           icon: academicons/arxiv
           url: https://arxiv.org/abs/2304.01852
         - text: Watch my new YouTube video to achieve 20x productivity